-Accredited Nursing Schools in Washington – Information & Rankings for 2020
+5 Best Nursing Schools in Washington – 2024 Rankings

 By the year 2025, Washington may be looking at a nursing shortage of more 7,000.
 Nurse burnout and high turnover are some of the culprits behind the high number of vacant nurse job postings in health care facilities across the state, and several pieces of legislation are currently before the state legislature that address the issue of unsafe nurse-to-patient ratios.
 Rural areas are where the shortages are most likely to be felt.
 Indeed, in cities like Seattle and Olympia, there is likely to be a modest nursing surplus.
 Washington State currently has 164 designated Health Professional Shortage Areas.
 New graduates of accredited nursing schools in Washington may be wise to get experience working with medically underserved populations even if their long-term career goals lie elsewhere.

 WHAT ARE THE BEST ACCREDITED NURSING SCHOOLS IN WASHINGTON?

 (After closely assessing all nursing schools approved by the Washington State Board of Nursing, based on our Ranking Methodology, the following are the best accredited nursing schools in Washington offering BSN programs.)

 About Department of Nursing @ Gonzaga University:

 Gonzaga University is another Jesuit institution of higher learning that offers high-quality nursing programs in Washington.
 This nursing school uses the Complex Adaptive Systems framework as its basic teaching paradigm; this holistic model posits that an understanding of individual parts does not necessarily add up to an understanding of the complex whole.
 In keeping with its Jesuit principles, this nursing school focuses upon servant leadership, social justice and community practice as well as upon the acquisition of top-notch clinical skills.
 You don’t have to be Roman Catholic to attend this school, however.